 “I personally see some really bad stuff happened here and then the officials in Washington aren’t answering the questions,” Boyle said.
 “It’s pretty clear that he either lied to Congress or he just isn’t competent as the attorney general.”

-This article appears in the Dec.
-5, 2011, edition of National Journal Daily.
+This article appears in the December 5, 2011, edition of NJ Daily.